Putin offers Comey 'asylum' during annual call-in show

 2. He thinks sanctions are enacted 'to hold Russia back'

-When asked about increased Western sanctions in response to Russia's alleged interference in the 2016 US elections and the country's intervention in Ukraine, Putin described them as "unexpected" and "extraordinary."
+When asked about increased Western sanctions in response to Russia's alleged interference in the 2016 US elections and the country's intervention in Ukraine, Putin described them as "unexpected."

 "This, of course, shows the continuous internal political battle but nevertheless this is happening, and I think there is no ground for this.
 If there was no Crimea, no other problems, they would come up with something else to suppress Russia.
 This is how this policy was always presented -- to hold Russia back," he said.